Runscope/flask-googleauth/README.rst

    http_auth_request to authenticate other endpoints outside Flask. /auth/ returns a 200 OK response if the user's session can be authenticated, and 401 Unauthorized if it cannot.
+4. Adds token-based authentication for API access, by way of an Authentication header.
+If session-based auth fails, we check for an Authorization header matching this pattern: "Authorization: token <TOKEN-VALUE>".
+A list of valid tokens are currently hard-coded in the extension, but this will eventually be modified to pull from an internal Runscope service.

 Feature requests for Runscope fork